-In this phase of the diet, a wide range of fruits including pears, peaches, berries, bananas, apples, citrus fruits, and melons are permissible.
-Whole grain cereals, bread, and pasta, are also allowed as are starchy vegetables, including sweet potatoes, butternut squash, and pumpkin.
+In this phase, a wide range of fruits including pears, peaches, berries, bananas, apples, citrus fruits, and melons are permissible.
+Whole grain cereals, bread, and pasta are also allowed as are starchy vegetables, including sweet potatoes, butternut squash, and pumpkin.

 Fruit and vegetable juices, coffee, tea, and wine are allowed in this phase.
 And, if you have a sweet tooth, you will be pleased to know that you will be able to indulge in chocolate chip cookies and cheesecake, among other desserts.

 Do a search for South Beach Diet recipes or pick up a South Beach Diet Cookbook – there are several to choose from, including one for people who are gluten-intolerant – and you will find a range of recipes suitable for breakfast, lunch, and dinner, as well as snacks.
 All are healthy, easy to make and use ingredients that are easy to source.

 If you don’t like cooking, take a look at the South Beach Diet foods range.
 These ready-made meals include snack bars, diet meal bars, cereal bars, smoothies, and more.
 They taste great, and they’re good value for money.